 Click here to read more about the First Tier Property Tribunal

-Freehold Purchase – the Main Reasons for Delay
+How Long Will our Freehold Purchase Take – the Main Reasons for Delay

 The most common reason for lengthy delays with enfranchisement of your block is the logistics involved with getting enough interested leaseholders to buy into the process in the first place.

 This can be a difficult task, especially in larger blocks where getting numerous leaseholders to sign up for enfranchisement can prove difficult.